repejota/resume/resume.md

 e-commerce related application in Spain.

-### Technical ERP Consultant & eCommerce Project Manager / Team Leader., Smile
+### Technical ERP Consultant & eCommerce Project Manager / Team Leader, Smile
 Iberia
-November 2011 – March 2013, Barcelona Aea, Spain
+November 2011 – March 2013, Barcelona

 As part of Smile Group I have two roles on this job.
 One is to be a Project Manager ( Technical Project Manager indeed ) on big